Legal-DAO/Consensus-Referendum-on-Crypto-Privacy/Draft of Voting Questions.md

 > Suggested topics for consideration/discussion
 > - The unique data storage method of the distributed ledger technology makes on-chain data public and transparent
-> - Treatment of personal information for common public blockchians, e.g. The disclosure of transaction address and balance on the Ethereum blockchain
+> - Treatment of personal information for common public blockchains, e.g. The disclosure of transaction address and balance on the Ethereum blockchain
 > - How does the factor of user consent impact their data rights?

 According to GDPR, a person has the right to require the data controller to erase personal data concerning him or her without undue delay under certain conditions.
-If the controller has made the personal data public,the controller should take reasonable steps to inform controllers who are processing the personal data that the data subject has requested the erasure by such controllers of any links to, or copies or replications of, that personal data.
+If the controller has made the personal data public, the controller should take reasonable steps to inform controllers who are processing the personal data that the data subject has requested the erasure by such controllers of any links to, or copies or replications of, that personal data.
 The prerequisite for the person to exercise the right to erase is that the data controller shall inform the method and conditions for exercising the right, which is also the requirement of the principle of transparency.

 However, for the data on the chain, due to the distributed ledger, all the data on the chain is fully stored and made public by all nodes, so the data on the chain cannot be deleted technically.